RocketChat/Rocket.Chat.AI.Preview/README.md

 ### Deploy LLM

 > Note we support two methods to run LLM, one with Docker and the other with helm.
 For the Docker method, follow the steps below.
-For scaling and production use cases we recommend using our optimized Docker and Helm Deployments, for access, please reach out to us on the [Rocket.Chat AI channel](https://open.rocket.chat/channel/Rocket-Chat-SAFE-ai-v-hub).
+For scaling and production use cases we recommend using our optimized Docker and Helm Deployments, for access, please reach out to us on the [customersuccess@rocket.chat](mailto:customersuccess@rocket.chat).
-> This deployment only supports 4 concurrent requests to the LLMs.

 To verify the installed CUDA version on your system, execute the following command: